 Products may be flagged for “False Advertising” if it is clear what product is being sold, but untrue, unverified, or exaggerated information is included.

 Products may be flagged as “Ambiguous Listing” if the product being sold is not clear.
 Sometimes this is because of conflicting information between the images and description.

 Products may be flagged as “Misleading Listing” if a listing strategically deceives a consumer into believing they are purchasing a different item at an incredibly discounted rate.
-“Misleading Listing” fines may also occur if the product the consumer receives is different than the product advertised in the original listing.
-This intentional misbehavior may result in large fines.
+“Misleading Listing” penalties may also occur if the product the consumer receives is different than the product advertised in the original listing.
+This intentional misbehavior may result in large penalties.

-- Is there any way to dispute a “Misleading Listing” tag?
-Can the fine be removed?
+Is there any way to dispute a “Misleading Listing” tag?
+Can the penalty be removed?

 A merchant may dispute a “Misleading Listing” if they believe the listing was incorrectly identified as “misleading.”

-As of June 25, 2018, Merchants may access the the new feature to submit products for re-review.
+Merchants may access the dispute feature to submit products for re-review.

 Can I edit the misleading listings to comply with the policy and have them re-listed?

 No, product edit requests are not allowed for misleading listings.